plmqaz-bot/wholeren/README.md

 sales comission select time --DONE

-redo how service comission get the select options. should be done in client edit init.sql to create the procedures
+redo how service comission get the select options. should be done in client-DONE

+edit init.sql to create the procedures